Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Results

 \subsection{Regimes of force balance}

 Most of our simulations were run with $E=10^{-5}$, $Pr_T=1$ and $Pr_\xi=10$, varying the balance of chemical to thermal buoyancy and the strength of thermal boundary heterogeneity.
 We begin by considering the dynamics of simulations with homogeneous heat flux at the CMB ($\qstar=0$).
-The parameter regime of these simulations is shown in Figure \ref{fig:force_regime}, which also shows the role of inertia compared to the Coriolis force.
+The parameter regime of these simulations is shown in Figure \ref{fig:force_regime}, which also shows the role of inertia compared to the Coriolis force using two force ratio metrics $\FIC$ and $\CFIC$ (equation \ref{eqn:FIC}).
+The force ratio $\FIC$ measures the role of inertia compared to Coriolis force in the primary force balance, while the curled force ratio $\CFIC$ is an appropriate measure to investigate the relative role of inertia in the secondary balance.
 The majority of these simulations are quasi-geostrophic (QG), having a primary balance between Coriolis and pressure terms, with a secondary contribution from inertia.
 For a few simulations at the highest $\tRaT$ considered, inertia enters the primary force balance (as measured by $\FIC>0.1$, equation \ref{eqn:FIC}) and the simulations are non-QG.
-As either $\tRaT$ or $\tRaC$ increases, the simulations gradually transition from non-turbulent to vigorously turbulent conditions as the relative importance of inertia increases compared to rotation in the secondary force balance (as measured by $\CFIC$, equation \ref{eqn:FIC}).
-When this curled force ratio is of order one, convective motions are in the geophysically relevant regime where vigorous turbulence and rotational constraint coexist \citep{naskar_2025}.
-The heterogeneous simulations cover a similar parameter space (see Figure \ref{fig:regime_strat_q5}) and have similar force balances, although they have stronger thermal buoyancy at large length scales compared to their homogeneous counterparts.
+As either $\tRaT$ or $\tRaC$ increases, the simulations gradually transition from non-turbulent to vigorously turbulent conditions as the relative importance of inertia increases compared to rotation in the secondary force balance (as measured by $\CFIC$).
+When the curled force ratio is of order one, convective motions are considered turbulent.
+Together, the two criteria help distinguish simulations that fall within the geostrophic turbulent flow regime—where the role of inertia is significant in the secondary balance (i.e., $\CFIC\sim \orderof{1}$), ensuring vigorous turbulence, but it does not enter the primary QG balance (i.e., $\FIC<0.1$), thereby maintaining rotational constraint \citep{naskar_2025}.
+The heterogeneous simulations cover a similar parameter space (see Appendix \ref{app:diagnostics}) and have similar force balances, although they have stronger thermal buoyancy at large length scales compared to their homogeneous counterparts.